Emma Norton Residence

 In addition to daily group and individual support services, residents have the opportunity to participate in various social, special interest, leadership, educational, and spiritual groups.
 Residents also receive a YMCA membership.

 By partnering with a case manager and support staff, residents individually set and work on short- and long-term goals towards achieving independence and self-sufficiency.
-During the period of transition, while remaining sober, taking part in self-improvement efforts, and actively participating in work, school or the community, women are welcome to reside at ENR for two years while working towards these goals.
+Women may reside at ENR for up to two years during this period of transition.